HomeDying › US7434096

 The patent granted in October 2008, right in the middle of the financial crisis, while exchanges everywhere were being tested by exactly the kind of volume and stress the fault-tolerant design was meant to survive.

-Term runs out August 11, 2026 — twenty years after filing.
-The specific engineering pattern for keeping a matching engine alive through a fault becomes available to any exchange operator, or anyone building one, without a call to CME's licensing desk.
+Twenty years from filing would have ended the term on August 11, 2026; a patent-term adjustment for examination delay carries it to January 20, 2027.
+From that day, the specific engineering pattern for keeping a matching engine alive through a fault becomes available to any exchange operator, or anyone building one, without a call to CME's licensing desk.

 Patent record: US7434096